TrashMob-eco/TrashMob/README.md

   1. Check response codes from APIs are correct
   1. Fix Terms of Service accept popup
   1. Allow event location to be dragged with visual indicator
-  1. Add Patreon
+  1. Add Patreon?
-  1. Redeploy test environment with standardized names
   1. Find a way to secure the Azure Maps Key (referral restriction?)
   1. Set up rotation of Azure Maps Keys every 24 hours
   1. Set up bicep deployment of all resources needed by devs to run the site.

 ## Upcoming Feature List (not ordered)
+  1. Redeploy test environment with standardized names
   1. Improve redirect on login logic so we don't have to add all the paths to the AD config
   1. Add search / filter of events on main page
   1. Allow user / sponsor / partner to request an event